 One may naturally wonder if this is a general phenomenon.
 The topological recursion has been proved to solve many problems of enumerative geometry ranging from the enumeration of maps \cite{CEO06,Eynardbook,EO07,EORev} to the computation of Gromov--Witten invariants whenever the ambient space has a semi-simple cohomology \cite{DBOSS}.
 From its origin in random matrix theory, it is expected that the topological recursion can be used as a quantization procedure for quantizing any algebraic curve.
 In its simplest form, this conjecture can be summarized as follows.
-Given an algebraic equation $P(\lambda,y) = 0$, called the classical spectral curve, the topological recursion produces a wave function $\psi(\lambda,\hbar)$ which is conjectured to be solution to a differential equation $P_{\hbar}\left(\lambda, \hbar \frac{\partial }{\partial \lambda}\right) \psi(\lambda,\hbar) = 0$, where $P_{\hbar}(\lambda,y) \to P(\lambda,y)$, as $\hbar \to 0$.
-In a more general form, this quantization procedure can be interpreted as a non-Abelian Hodge correspondence taking as input a Higgs bundle and producing a flat connection on the base curve as output (see for example \cite{DumitrescuMulase2}).
+Given an algebraic equation $P(\lambda,y) = 0$, called the classical spectral curve, the topological recursion produces a wave function $\psi(\lambda,\hbar)$ which is conjectured to be solution to a differential equation $P_{\hbar}\left(\lambda, \hbar \frac{\partial }{\partial \lambda}\right) \psi(\lambda,\hbar) = 0$, where $P_{\hbar}(\lambda,y) \to P(\lambda,y)$, as $\hbar \to 0$ and the pole structure of $P_{\hbar}(\lambda,y)$ is independent of $\hbar$.
 In the present paper, we prove this conjecture for meromorphic Higgs fields when the base curve is the Riemann sphere $\mathbb{P}^1$.

 This conjecture has been proved in many particular cases in the literature.
 Until recently, the conjecture had been proved only in examples where the classical spectral curve is a genus zero cover of the Riemann sphere \cite{DDM17,NormanManescu14,DN18,DM14,DM18,DMNPS17,GS12,IwakiSaenz,MS15,Norbury_survey,Safnuk16,zhou2012intersection}.
-These works culminated with the general proof of the conjecture by \cite{BouchardEynard_QC} when the spectral curve has genus $0$.
+These works culminated with the general proof of the conjecture by \cite{BouchardEynard_QC}, when the spectral curve has genus $0$.
 In this simpler setup, the wave function $\psi(\lambda,\hbar)$ is simply a WKB type formal series in $\hbar$.